 Cable-travel adapters use a double, side-by-side pulley with grooves at two different diameters, to increase or decrease cable travel.
 The cable enters on a pulley at one diameter, and exits in a pulley at another.
 An adapter can be installed either to increase or to decrease cable travel, or it can be used without changing the ratio to take a cable around a corner.
 The main uses of cable-travel adapters are to make direct-pull cantilever brakes compatible with brake levers for other types of brakes, and to achieve compatibility with mismatched shifter-derailer-cassette combinations.
 Links to lists of applications are below.

-An adapter may be used in either direction, to increase or decrease cable travel.
 The table below gives specifications for the Problem Solvers Travel Agent.
 Thorn bicycles, new owner of JTek, has published a table listing tested combinations and asks that people interested in unconventional ones .

 For some reason, manufacturers of internal-gear hubs do not make drop-bar shifters for them -- but there are solutions: